-- Links and great connections were created with a lot of agencies.
+• Links and great connections were created with a lot of agencies.
 The agencies have visited the FLC to do presentations, workshops or even joining for Friday morning BBQ Breakfast.
-Young people have been more receptive to the idea of being referred to these services for professional help. - Work Experience links created with a lot of local employers.
-Green Connect was a huge success as numerous young people worked on the farm with the success story covered by WIN TV. - Wollongong FLC was part of the Wollongong Youth Centre Photography Exhibition and young people were able to showcase their talents and photographs to the wider community as the photographs went on display on the panels around the Youth Centre.
+Young people have been more receptive to the idea of being referred to these services for professional help.

+• Work Experience links created with a lot of local employers.
+New links have been established by the Transition Support Worker to include a wide range of opportunities for our young people.